When suppliers enter into partnerships with retailers, which delivery method is best: prepaid or collect? The short answer is it depends!

 Conclusion

-Collect and prepaid freight both have advantages, depending on your business need and the clients you serve.
+Collect and prepaid freight both have advantages, depending on your business needs and the clients you serve.
 If you have questions about which method will work best for your business with Walmart, check out our free resources for suppliers: